flightaware/casstcl/README.md

 Sets the threshold for the maximum number of concurrent requests in-flight on a connection before creating a new connection.
 The number of new connections created will not exceed max_connections_per_host.
 Default 100.

+* *$cassdb* **write_bytes_high_water_mark** *$highWaterMarkBytes*

+Sets the high water mark for the number of bytes outstanding on a connection.
+Disables writes to a connection if the number of bytes queued exceeds this value. cpp-driver documented default is 64 KB.

+* *$cassdb* **write_bytes_low_water_mark** *$lowWaterMarkBytes*

+Sets the low water mark for the number of bytes outstanding on a connection.
+After exceeding high water mark bytes, writes will only resume once the number of outstanding bytes falls below this value.
+Default is 32 KB.

 * *$cassdb* **connect_timeout** *$timeoutMS*

 Sets the timeout for connecting to a node.
 Timeout is in milliseconds.
 The default is 5000 ms.